lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 21:4–6).

 Seek revelation to understand the needs of those you lead and how to fulfill the work God has called you to do.
-Through your efforts to draw closer to the Lord, you can receive guidance in your personal life, family responsibilities, and Church calling.

 The Lord has also promised to bestow spiritual gifts upon those who seek them (see Doctrine and Covenants 46:8).
 As you humbly call upon Heavenly Father to